imihasan/customized-rmr-solver/README.md

 ## Requirements
 The code in this repository was implemented and tested using:

-  -  **MATLAB 2023a**: Optimization and Signal Processing Toolboxes are required
+  -  **MATLAB 2023a**: Optimization and Signal Processing Toolboxes are required. **Note:** Using earlier version of MATLAB may give some error.
+For example, the code was tested on MATLAB R2021a and some functions like  `writelines()` in `main_analyse_dataset.m`, and `quiver()` in `RMR_analysis.m` were not available in this version.
+These two functions, however, are just for data saving and ploting, and can be commented out.
+Similar issues may arise with earlier MATLAB versions.

   - **OpenSim 4.4**: [Download here](https://simtk.org/frs/?group_id=91), and Follow the instructions [here](https://simtk-confluence.stanford.edu:8443/display/OpenSim/Scripting+with+Matlab) to set up the OpenSim MATLAB API.